Updates to the Ontario Fire Code took effect on January 1, 2026. Take action now to enhance safety.

 • The approximate number of people that would attend

-• A suggested date and time.
-At least three weeks notice would be appreciated
+• A suggested date and time and at least three weeks notice would be appreciated